siderolabs/talos/website/content/v1.3/talos-guides/install/single-board-computers/rpi_generic.md

 ---
-title: "Raspberry Pi 4 Model B"
+title: "Raspberry Pi Series"
-description: "Installing Talos on Rpi4 SBC using raw disk image."
+description: "Installing Talos on Raspberry Pi SBC's using raw disk image."
 aliases:
-  - ../../../single-board-computers/rpi_4
+  - ../../../single-board-computers/rpi_generic
 ---

-> The Raspberry Pi specific image is now deprecated and Talos will continue to use a generic image for the various Raspberry Pi models as supported by [u-boot](https://github.com/u-boot/u-boot/blob/master/doc/board/broadcom/raspberrypi.rst#64-bit) `rpi_arm64_defconfig`.
+Talos disk image for the Raspberry Pi generic should in theory work for the boards supported by [u-boot](https://github.com/u-boot/u-boot/blob/master/doc/board/broadcom/raspberrypi.rst#64-bit) `rpi_arm64_defconfig`.
-Refer to the generic docs available [here]({{< relref "rpi_generic" >}})
+This has only been officialy tested on the Raspberry Pi 4 and community tested on one variant of the Compute Module 4 using Super 6C boards.
+If you have tested this on other Raspberry Pi boards, please let us know.

 ## Video Walkthrough